 - Want more information?
 Visit the High Line website.

 Have you ever walked the High Line?
-What NYC spots would you like to explore next?
+What was your favorite part?

 More Things to Do in NYC

 Now that you know all about the High Line, check out my of my other favorite NYC activities:

 - Domino Park – While you’re in Brooklyn, head over to Williamsburg and visit Domino Park.
 This unique park was built on the site of an old Domino Sugar factory and features lots of industrial remnants.

 - Central Park – No visit to NYC is complete with a stroll through this world-renowned park!
 My favorite time to visit is in fall, but it’s stunning anytime of year.

 - Rockaway Beach – Escape the bustle of the city and go chill at Rockaway Beach … truly my happy place!
 It’s kind of a hike, but totally worth it on a beautiful summer day.